ATLANTA CENTER FOR CREATIVE INQUIRY (ACCI), SUMMER CAMP HOSTED BY KENNESAW STATE UNIVERSITY AND GEORGIA INSTITUTE OF TECHNOLOGY

-Recipient Selection and funding amounts will be based on the merits of the submission.
-Awards will be granted at the sole discretion of the Architecture Foundation of Georgia Board, and all selection Committee decisions are final.
-Please note that architectural firms/practices cannot be the recipient of these funds, they must be distributed to non-profit organizations or individuals.
+Architectural firms/practices cannot be the recipient of these funds, they must be distributed to non-profit organizations or individuals.
 Current Board Members of the Architecture Foundation of Georgia and AIA Georgia are not eligible for the individual grants.
 Georgia based AIA Chapters and Component Board members and staff are eligible for individual grants.
-Grant Applicants who are not selected this year are invited to resubmit their proposals next year.
+Grant applicants who are not selected this year are invited to resubmit their proposals in the following year.

 - Project title

 - Budget: State the amount requested from the Grant Program.
-Provide an itemized budget showing detailed expenses required for the project and any revenues anticipated.
+Provide an itemized budget showing detailed expenses required for the project, a fund withdrawal schedule and any revenues anticipated.

 - Images (optional)

-- Contact information for 2 references (for individual submissions)
+- Contact information for (2) references (for individual/small groupsubmissions)

 Individual/Small GroupSubmissions: Please omit any identifying information from project description before submitting.Please contact Architecture Foundation of Georgia with any questions or requests for clarification.
 Any questions shouldbe addressed to Jay Silverman, AIA or Tangela Monroe at the following address: email@example.com.

 - Call for Submissions Open: March 2, 2020